EdgeTX/cloudbuild/README.md

 # EdgeTX CloudBuild

-EdgeTX CloudBuild is an open-source EdgeTX firmware build service
+EdgeTX CloudBuild is an open-source EdgeTX firmware build service.

+It is not meant to be run directly connected to the internet be behind a proxy that will only allow the following endpoint prefixes toward the public interface:
+- `/api/*`: public and authenticated endpoints.

+If you are using the local file system storage (not recommended in production), you will need to allow the download URL as well:
+- `/firmwares/*`

+The administrative UI is accessible from the root endpoint `/`.
+The static content endpoints are **not** authenticated.

 ## Build and run locally